iobtl/bi-chat/README.md

 # Overview

-A simple server allowing for the hosing of chat-app like functionality.
+A simple server implementing chat-app like functionality.

 # Requirements